 Recently, the ability to successfully remodel questions, ratings, and surveys as a fun form of interactive content has been a hit for multiple companies.
-So much so, it's now a running trend that's expected to become the norm.
+So much so it's now a running trend expected to become the norm.

 A quick fact: You have about 8 seconds to capture your audience's attention with any new feature.
 Make it worth their time, and you'll strengthen and diversify your feedback loop.

 And last but not least – beating out the rest.
-This is perhaps the most popular benefit of customer feedback if we're being realistic.
+If we're realistic, this is perhaps the most popular benefit of customer feedback.